DanSaada/KNN-Multi-Threading-Server-Classifier/README.md

 5. Download results
 8. Exit

 As can be understood from the menu, by pressing 1 the user can upload a "Train" file which will contain several vectors with their classifications, and a "Test" file which will contain only vectors (without their classification), then by pressing 3 the vectors from the "Test" file will be classified in accordance to the vectors in the "Train" file (using the KNN algorithm).
-The user then can press 4 for to display the results on the screen, or 5 for to download them into a local file to his choice on his computer.
+The user then can press 4 for displaying the results on the screen, or 5 for downloading them into a local file to his choice on his computer.
 In addition, the user can change the algorithm settings by pressing 2, this will allow him to change the K (number of neighbors to acount in the KNN calculation) and the metric distance.
 Each client can end the communication with the server by pressing 8.

 ## Dealing with edge cases